-Drug withdrawal is a reaction the body can have if a person suddenly stops using drugs or alcohol.
-This can occur if the person has been using drugs or alcohol regularly.
-Depending on the type and amount of drug you were using, withdrawal can be a life-threatening condition.
+Drug withdrawal is a reaction the body can have if a person suddenly stops using illegal drugs, prescription medications, or alcohol.
+This can occur if the person has been using drugs, medications, or alcohol regularly.
+Depending on the type and amount of the substance you were using, withdrawal can be a life-threatening condition.

-Drug withdrawal can be caused by medications, alcohol, or illegal drugs.
+Drug withdrawal can be caused by illegal drugs, prescription medications, or alcohol.

 Factors that increase your chances of drug withdrawal include: